Madame George: Influence

-listed as No. 467 on the All Time 885 Greatest Songs compiled in 2004 by WXPN (88.5 FM) from listener's votes and No. 356 in 2014.
+ranked as No. 467 on the WXPN's All Time 885 Greatest Songs, compiled in 2004 from listener's votes, climbing to No. 356 in 2014.

 Madame George appears in the "Black Boys on Mopeds" lyrics of Sinéad O'Connor: "England's not the mythical land of Madame George and roses" suggesting that she is a legendary figure.
 David Gray pays tribute to the song on the final track of his album White Ladder, with his cover version of the Soft Cell song, "Say Hello, Wave Goodbye", which ends similarly and even borrows lyrics "Through the rain, hail, sleet and snow, say goodbye.
 Get on the train, the train and say goodbye".
 In David A. Stewart and the Spiritual Cowboy's song "Out of Reach", from the album Honest, there is a line that goes: "Madame George got played today, she almost forgot she could feel that way".
-Although not a direct imitation, the riff that the string quartet repeats at the end of the song is mimicked at the end of Bruce Springsteen's "Born to Run" (one of several indicators that Morrison had great influence on Springsteen), confirmed by Springsteen himself on Desert Island Discs talking to Kirsty Young.
 The American rock band Hat On, Drinking Wine takes their name from a lyric from the song: "He's much older now/With hat on, drinking wine."

 When singer-songwriter Joan Armatrading appeared on Desert Island Discs talking to Sue Lawley on 29 January 1989, "Madame George" was selected as one of the eight records she would like to take to her desert island, and also as the one favoured record she would most want to save if the other seven were lost.

+Likewise, when musician Bruce Springsteen appeared on Desert Island Discs on talking to Kirsty Young on 18 December 2016, he also named "Madame George" as one of his eight, saying that it was his favorite cut from Astral Weeks, which as a whole had been transformative for him, and that his 1973 song "New York City Serenade" would not have existed without it.
+Music writers have heard the influence of "Madame George" in other songs from Springsteen's early career, most obviously "Backstreets" (due to the repeated use of the phrase "backstreets" in both it and near the end of "Madame George"), and in the length and culminations of "Drive All Night", (which itself came out of late 1970s concert performances of "Backstreets").
+In addition, the spirits of "Madame George" have been seen reflected in the summer depictions of "4th of July, Asbury Park (Sandy)".
+And although not a direct imitation, the riff that the string quartet repeats at the end of "Madame George" is mimicked at the end of the song "Born to Run".

-Singer/songwriter Harry Styles has cited it as one of his favorite songs, and Astral Weeks as his favorite album.
+Singer/songwriter Harry Styles has cited "Madame George" as one of his favorite songs, and Astral Weeks as his favorite album.

-It is included on the soundtrack of the Steve McQueen thriller “Widows” 2018.
+It is included on the soundtrack of the Steve McQueen thriller Widows (2018).